Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 To truly understand which of these CPA review courses is best for you, it’s important to analyze the various study materials and features that both companies provide.
 With that in mind, let’s first discuss everything that Becker brings to the table.

-This is really the essentials course for those students that just need on demand video lessons and a baseline amount of practice work.
-This course format will run around $2,500, which is about $800 or so more than Gleim’s entry level package, but does include access to video lectures, while Gleim’s base offering doesn’t have any.
+Becker’s starter level package, the Advantage course, is their most basic offering.
+This is really just the “essentials” course for those students that just need on demand video lessons and a baseline amount of practice work.
+This course format will run around $2,500 (roughly the same as Gleim’s entry level package).
+For reference, Becker’s package does include access to video lectures, while Gleim’s base offering doesn’t have any.

 Our Thoughts On The Becker CPA Coursework

-Unquestionably, Becker provides one of the best all-around course curriculums in CPA review.
+Unquestionably, Becker provides one of the best all-around curriculums in CPA review.
 Their course plan is robust, providing a presentation of material in multiple ways to accommodate learners of all styles.

 In addition to the live class time, Becker also provides some stellar video lessons.
 Different than Gleim, these videos take the form of an onscreen interactive textbook that the instructor updates with notes, highlights and key points.